aspose-tex/Aspose.TeX-Documentation/net/release-notes/release-notes-2022/aspose-tex-for-net-22-6-release-notes/_index.md

 ## Aspose.TeX 22.6 for .NET has been released!

- * The redundancy in API has been fixed.
- * File stream management has been fixed.
+ * A few bugs have been fixed.

 | Key | Summary | Category |
 |---|---|---|